How can you decrypt ransomware? In some time is possible to decrypt files infected with ransomware.

-To determine the type of threat, you can use the search on our site, for example, by entering in the search extension of the files that you received as a result of infection.
-Or you can search by attackers e-mail, that can be usually found either in the form of a separate file, or in a folder with encrypted files.
+To determine the type of threat, you can use the search on our site, for example, by entering the search extension of the files you received as a result of infection.
+Or you can search by attackers’ e-mail, usually found in a separate file or a folder with encrypted files.
 Here is an example of a search if all your files changed their extension to “.msop”:

 Or an example of a search by ransomware e-mail “[email protected]”: